Using Google Maps Trip Planner in 6 Easy Steps

 step-2-add-location-pins

-Use the map search bar at the top of the screen to find places you want to visit.
+Use the main map search bar at the top of the screen to find places you want to visit.
 As you type, you’ll see suggestions pop up.
-Pick the one you want.
+Pick the desired one.

 Voila!
 It’s now part of your trip.